AmrMohamed17/leetcode-sql-solutions/README.md

 1. Navigate to the difficulty level (Easy/Medium/Hard)
 2. Select the problem you're interested in
-3. Review the `README.md` for problem details and approach
-4. Check `solution.sql` for the complete solution
+3. Check `solution.sql` for the complete solution
-5. Test the solution on LeetCode
+4. Test the solution on LeetCode

 ## Learning Resources